dnoishi/D-Marketplace/README.md

 D-Marketplace is an Ethereum Decentralized Application (DApp) that enables to easily set up an online marketplace that runs on the blockchain.

-Once deployed the **marketplace owner** can easily authorize specific addresses to have different roles such as **administrator** or **store owner**.
+Once deployed, the **marketplace owner** can easily authorize specific addresses to have different roles such as **administrator** or **store owner**.

 The marketplace can be managed by a group of **Administrators** that the marketplace owner can easily set up.

-An approved administrator opens the web app.
-The web app reads the address and identifies that the user is an admin, showing them admin only functions, such as managing **store owners**.
-An administrator can add or remove an address from the list of approved store owners.
+Opening the web app as an approved administrator displays only admin functionalities, such as managing **store owners**.
+Within this view, they can see a list of approved store owners, having the options to add or remove addresses to the list.

-An approved store owner opens the web app.
-The web app recognizes their address and identifies them as a store owner.
-They are shown the store owner functions.
-They can create a new storefront that will be displayed on the marketplace.
-They can also see the storefronts that they have already created.
-They can click on a storefront to manage it.
-They can add/remove products to the storefront or change any of the products’ prices.
-They can also withdraw any funds that the store has collected from sales.
+On the other hand, opening the web app as an approved store owner displays only store owner functionalities, such as managing its stores.
+Within this view, they can create new storefronts that will be displayed in the marketplace once created.
+Also, they can view the list of created storefronts and click on each one to manage it.
+Once managing a specific storefront, the store owners can add, update, or remove products to the storefront.
+The product update functionality is limited to only update the product price and quantity.
+Finally, they can withdraw all the funds collected from sales of a specific store.

-When a user that isn't either store owner or administrator opens the website, the site recognises it as a **shopper** and displays all the stores available on the marketplace, when the shopper clicks on a storefront, it will take them to a product page where they can see the store's available products, including their price and quantity.
-Shoppers can purchase a product, which will debit their account and send it to the store.
+Every time a user that isn't either the store owner or administrator opens the website, it is recognized as a **shopper** and the site displays the stores available on the marketplace.
+Whenever the shopper clicks on a storefront, it will take them to a product page where they can see the store's available products, including their price and quantity.
+Shoppers can purchase a product, starting a transaction between him and the store.

 ### Tech Stack